jwats164/Team3Project/Technical Design/Implementation Language and Framework.md

 ## Why Java?

-Outside of
+Outside of Java being a well-known language by the majority of the development team, it also has a great number of positive impacts it possesses that other languages may not.

-- **Strong Library:** Java has a robust and extensive standard library that provides a wide range of pre-built classes and methods, making it easier for developers to perform common tasks without having to write code from scratch.
+- **Strong Library:** Java has a robust and extensive standard library that provides a wide range of built-in classes and methods, making it easier for developers to perform common tasks without having to write code.
 This accelerates development and ensures consistency across projects.

 - **Multithreading:** Java supports multithreading, allowing developers to create concurrent applications that can execute multiple threads simultaneously.
 This is particularly useful for improving performance and responsiveness in applications.

 - **Object Oriented:** Java is an exceptional programming language for object-oriented programming and incorporating functions since many of the embedded classes and objects within our Java IDEs are made to support this.

+- **Platform Independence:** Another advantage of Java is its platform independence.
+Java programs can run on any device that has a Java Virtual Machine allowing developers to write code once and run it on different platforms without modification.
+This will be a necessity so that our developers can collaborate without having to work on the same device.

+These characteristics make Java a suitable choice for our most efficient desktop application while providing our customers with the least complex and appealing model.

 ## Why Swing?